• Countries

 Preferred Topics

-Local sport, find out in advance what sports are popular in the area.
+Local sports – it’s a good idea to find out in advance which sports are popular in the specific area you’re visiting.

-Positive impressions of Australia, its nature, cities, etc.
+Sharing positive impressions of Australia, its nature, cities, etc., is always appreciated.

 Taboo Topics

-Australians avoid discussing personal and family life in formal and/or business settings.
+Australians tend to steer clear of discussing personal or family matters in formal or business settings.

-The topic of Aboriginal Australians, their living conditions and other related issues can be sensitive.
+The topic of Aboriginal Australians, their living conditions, and related issues can be sensitive, so approach with caution or avoid it altogether unless it's clearly appropriate.

 Personal Space

-Avoid physical touching, except for handshakes.
-Only people who know each other or are friends for a long time should hug each other or pat each other on the shoulder, back or arm.
+Try to avoid physical contact, except for handshakes.
+Only close friends or people who’ve known each other for a long time might hug or give a friendly pat on the shoulder, back, or arm.

-When talking to a group, try to make eye contact with everyone.
+If you’re speaking to a group, try to make eye contact with everyone, not just one person.

 Communication Specifics

-In a business meeting, your Australian partner will want to get straight to the point rather than beat around the bush.
-You, too, are expected to do the same.
+In business meetings, your Australian counterpart will likely prefer to get straight to the point rather than beat around the bush.
+The same approach will be expected from you.

-Australians generally are open to discussion, are comfortable with criticism, and respect people who can defend their position with clarity and dignity.
+Australians are usually open to discussion, not afraid of critical opinions, and they respect people who can defend their views clearly and confidently.

 Any questions?
 Contact us.